 Seventy years ago, the New Zealand Department of Scientific and Industrial Research set up a hop research station at Riwaka in the Tasman region of New Zealand’s South Island.
 This area continues to be the hop centre of New Zealand.
 This local area of hop production does not however, guarantee steady hop supply to local brewers.

 Having developed a variety of hop that is resistant to rot and produces high yields, these locally produced hops have become extremely popular with overseas brewers.
 With high demand driving higher prices, exporting now produces better returns for local growers further reducing supply for local brewers.

 So, what can craft beer producers do to overcome supply chain challenges and manage beer production?
 Factors influencing supply and demand are occasionally completely outside of your control but there are some things you can do to lessen the impact.

-- Implementing demand solution planning will help the business to better plan and manage inventory positions.
+- Implementing demand solution planning will help the business better plan and manage inventory positions.
 This involves viewing sales forecasts by item, account, customer segment, and also involves refining business forecasts over time.
 A great brewery software solution is a key tool here.

 - Collaborating with key suppliers to establish order plan projections, improved batch planning, production scheduling and ingredient forecasting.

 That said, if hop demand eventually reaches a point where it far outweighs supply, there will always be a market for a few craftier ciders.

 Article by Melanie Chan in collaboration with our team of Unleashed Software inventory and business specialists.
 Melanie has been writing about inventory management for the past three years.
 When not writing about inventory management, you can find her eating her way through Auckland.